jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-08c.md

 The fact is that even an orbit half as long as the lower figure for Kohoutek would take the 12th Planet about six times farther away from us than Pluto—a distance at which such a planet would not be visible from Earth, since it would barely (if at all) reflect the Sun's light toward Earth.

-In fact, the known planets beyond Saturn were first discovered not visually but mathematically.
+The known planets beyond Saturn were first discovered not visually but mathematically.
 The orbits of known planets, astronomers found, were apparently being affected by other celestial bodies.

 This may also be the way in which astronomers will "discover" the 12th Planet.

 There has already been speculation that a "Planet X" exists, which, though unseen, may be "sensed" through its effects on the orbits of certain comets.

 In 1972, Joseph L. Brady of the Lawrence Livermore Laboratory of the University of California discovered that discrepancies in the orbit of Halley's comet could be caused by a planet the size of Jupiter orbiting the Sun every 1,800 years.